shardeum/shardus-core/docs/state-metadata/state-metadata.md

 3. When a Consensor has computed a network level hash for a cycle:

-     * that network level hash.
+     * the signed network level hash.
 Ex: `network_data_hash`
-     * and the partition level hashes used to compute the network hash.
+     * and the partition level hashes used to compute that network hash.
 Ex:
        `[data_hash_1, data_hash_2, ...]`

-   are signed and sent as an update to the Consensors subscribers.
+   are sent as an update to the Consensors subscribers.

+   *NOTE: Having a Consensor sign network level hashes makes them provable using the Cycle Chain*

 4. When an Archiver gets a: